vijayvat/cloudpie_docs/docs/cloud-account-add.md

 ## Prerequisites
 - An active CloudPie project
-- User with roles that has permissions to create Cloud Cloud Accounts.
+- User with roles with permissions to create Cloud Cloud Accounts.

 ## Step-by-Step Guide